-- Only water can be consumed (in a tight sealed container) in the exercise area.
-Other beverages can be consumed in the common areas.)
+- Only water can be consumed (in a tightly sealed container) in all exercise areas.
+Other beverages can be consumed in the common areas.

-- Fitness Areas: For safety reasons, youth ages 12-14 must have an adult with them to use the fitness areas.
+- Fitness Areas: For safety reasons, youth ages 12-14 must be directly supervised by a parent/guardian (over the age of 25) to use the fitness center and strength training equipment.
 Orientations are required for youth 12-14 prior to using strength training equipment.
 Some equipment is not appropriate for youth under a certain height.

-Full Access locker rooms are barrier free spaces designed for all persons, and are especially useful for parents accompanying young children of the opposite sex.
-Children over the age of six are not allowed in gender specific locker rooms of the opposite sex.
+Full Access locker room barrier-free spaces designed for all persons, and are especially useful for parents accompanying young children of the opposite sex.
+Children over the age of six are not allowed in gender-specific locker rooms of the opposite sex.